-- 1. Outline the project and any alternatives assessed; - 2.
+- 1. Outline the project; - 2.
 Undertake a baseline ecological feature, resource and function assessment of the site and zone of influence; - 3.
 Assess and define significance of the direct, indirect and cumulative ecological impacts of the project during its construction, lifetime and decommissioning stages; - 4.
-Refine, where necessary, the project and propose mitigation measures to remove or reduce impacts through sustainable design and ecological planning; and - 5.
-Suggest monitoring measures to follow up the implementation and success of mitigation measures and ecological outcomes.
+Refine, where necessary, the project and propose mitigation measures to remove or reduce impacts through sustainable design and ecological planning; and